kaivogel/TYPO3-CMS-Installer/README.md

 TYPO3-CMS-Installer
 ===================

-This is a fork of the Catharsis project (https://github.com/lolli42/TYPO3-CMS-Catharsis) to build a easy TYPO3 installer script.
+This is a fork of the Catharsis project (https://github.com/lolli42/TYPO3-CMS-Catharsis) to build an easy TYPO3 installer script.

 Current contributors with merge rights:
 * kaivogel - Kai Vogel